 If you aren’t already convinced that connection is key in your business, have a read of my colleague Laura’s blog about why it is important.

-We all know that knowing and believing doesn’t always lead to doing… (that telescope isn’t really new it has been in the cupboard for 2 years!) so what is holding your organisation or team back from achieving success through connections?
+We all know that knowing and believing doesn’t always lead to doing… so what is holding your organisation or team back from achieving success through connections?

 It takes hard work, time, and that ever elusive understanding of others.